 Planning a family road trip?
-Keep your kids happy & quiet with these awesome DIY road trip busy bags.
-Keep reading to learn how to avoid the dreaded “Are we there yet?” over and over.
+Keep your kids happy & quiet with these awesome DIY road trip goodie bags.
+Keep reading to learn how to avoid the dreaded “Are we there yet?” over and over with these simple bags that you can throw together before you head out the door.

 Oh, how I miss the days when my kids were babies.